Nanotyrannus: Paleoecology

 The Hell Creek Formation is best known for its assemblage of charismatic dinosaurs.
 Non-avian theropods beside Nanotyrannus include the larger tyrannosaurid Tyrannosaurus, ornithomimosaurs (Struthiomimus and Ornithomimus), the alvarezsaurid Trierarchuncus, oviraptorosaurs (Anzu and Eoneophron), and the paravians Pectinodon (a troodontid) and Acheroraptor (a dromaeosaurid).
 Avialan dinosaurs include Avisaurus, Brodavis and Magnusavis.
 Ornithischian dinosaurs include the ankylosaurs Ankylosaurus (an ankylosaurid) and Denversaurus (a nodosaurid), the neornithischian Thescelosaurus, the hadrosaurid Edmontosaurus, pachycephalosaurs (Pachycephalosaurus, Platytholus, and Sphaerotholus), and ceratopsians (Leptoceratops, Torosaurus, and Triceratops).

+Various tyrannosaur teeth from the Ferris Formation, originally described as Aublysodon, are reassigned to N. lancensis, with the stratigraphically youngest known tooth reported from a few meters below the K-Pg boundary zone.
+Nanotyrannid teeth fossils, potentially belonging to Nanotyrannus itself, are known from the Lance Formation.
+Footprints and an undescribed partial skeleton of a tyrannosaur potentially belonging to Nanotyrannus are known from the Lance Formation as well.